jfbutkiewicz/Windows-Setup-for-Shinken/README.md

 Licensed under GNU Affero GPL

 Shinken is a free IT monitoring solution. based on the Nagios but fully written in python, this solution is a pretty good thing to switch from nagios.
-All the configuration files can be take and re-use from nagios.
+All the configuration files can be taken and re-use from nagios.
 Please take a look on the Shinken Web Site :

 http://www.shinken-monitoring.org/